inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 Because of this behavior, we needed to abandon the table, in this case, truncate it since the data are no longer usable from the date of the change.

-This is a consequence of the technical choice we’ve made, and unfortunately there’s not much leeway to work around it (there are ways to handle smooth transition but excluding it as that’s a separate topic).
+This is a consequence of the technical choice we’ve made, and unfortunately there’s not much leeway to work around it[^3].

+---

 ## Thoughts

-Developing on and using Timescale has been a pretty pleasant experience so far.
+Developing with TimescaleDB and using TimescaleDB's cloud offering has been a pretty pleasant experience so far.
 The fact that it’s just Postgres behind the scenes gives us comfort that it’s built on battle tested technology.

+The cloud offering also provides good indications of compression, and they have a data tiering option available at the point of writing, so it has saved us a lot of effort in terms of having to operate our own cluster and all the fun things that comes with it.

 While there were some challenges, those were more due to the technical choices we made.
 For what we’ve been trying to do, Timescale has been performing very well, and above all it has allowed us to get something out rather quickly.

+---

+[^1]: Uber has a good [blog post](https://www.uber.com/blog/logging/) about this for their logging if you're interested.
+This can also apply to metrics as they're also just logs in a different format.

+[^2]: Although they do seem to have a [hybrid vectorization](https://www.timescale.com/blog/teaching-postgres-new-tricks-simd-vectorization-for-faster-analytical-queries/) as well if you're interested.

+[^3]: There are other ways to smooth the transition, including delete -> update to merge segments or create a new table and record to both at the same time, but truncate was the quickest and most bullet proof method for our need at the time.